OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 -Then attach the USB cable to the Arduino board connector on the robot car, exactly like you did in Part I Steps when we uploaded software to the car's Arduino board.
 (The power on your robot car should be turned off -- the cable will supply power to the Arduino board. )

+--> YOU NEED TO MODIFY THIS SOFTWARE

+You now need to tell the software what your Wi-Fi SSID and password are.

+For example, if the name of the network you log into is "Jones" then your SSID is "Jones" and if the password to log into your Wi-Fi is "test1234" then your password is "test1234".

+Look at lines 180 and 181 (or equivalent lines if the software has changed since the time of this writing).
+Modify the lines as follows:

+char ssid[] = "Jones"

+char pass[] = "test1234"

 -Now click the upload arrow (green arrow inside a circle at the top left corner).

--The software in m2-lesson5b.ino will now be uploaded to the Arduino board in your robotic car.
+-The software in m2-lesson5b.ino (modified with your Wi-Fi SSID and password) will now be uploaded to the Arduino board in your robotic car.

 --Phone APP software--

+We already add the phone app software in the Step in Part I when we tried out the Wi-Fi board.
+Thus, there should not be anything for you do now with regard to installing new app's on your smartphone.

+In case you did not do this or you un-installed the app from your phone:

-Ok.... now we need the Osoyoo mobile app to access the Wi-Fi hotspot on your robot car and use that communication link with the hotspot to control the car.
+Ok.... now we need the Osoyoo mobile app to access the common house/workplace Wi-Fi  which both your cellphone and the robot car will use to communicate with each other.

 --Installing the Osoyoo Mobile App--